ManuelAOrtiz/CapstoneGuessPokemon/README.md

 When you are out of attempts, your score will be calculated by how many generations of pokemon involved, how many you had correct, and if you had a potion still left.

+When you hit hint you'll be given a pokedex entry for that pokemon on the first go around as well as the pokemon type.
+On the second hint, you'll be shown a picture of the pokemon and every 10 seconds after you'll lose an attempt until you solve it.

 Good luck!